tural-ali/encycloDB/README.md

 #Football Clubs
 List of 1602 football clubs from all over the world.
  - organized by countries
- - all of them has logo
+ - all of them have logos

 ***Todos***
 - to check logos if they're current